Prambanan: The Rara Jonggrang legend

 The popular legend of Rara Jonggrang is what connects the site of the Ratu Boko Palace, the origin of the Durga statue in the northern cell/chamber of the main shrine, and the origin of the Sewu temple complex nearby.

 The legend tells the story about Prince Bandung Bondowoso, who fell in love with Princess Rara Jonggrang, the daughter of King Boko.
 But the princess rejected his proposal of marriage because Bandung Bondowoso had killed King Boko and ruled her kingdom.

 Bandung Bondowoso insisted on the union, and finally Rara Jonggrang was forced to agree to a union in marriage, but she posed one impossible condition: Bandung must build her a thousand temples in only one night.

 The Prince entered into meditation and conjured up a multitude of supernatural beings from the earth.
 Helped by these spirits, he succeeded in building 999 temples.
 When the prince was about to complete the condition, the princess woke her palace maids and ordered the women of the village to begin pounding rice and set a fire in the east of the temple, attempting to make the prince and the spirits believe that the sun was about to rise.
 As the cocks began to crow, fooled by the light and the sounds of daybreak, the supernatural helpers fled back into the ground.
 The prince was furious about the trick and in revenge he cursed Rara Jonggrang, turning her to stone.
 She became the last and the most beautiful of the thousand statues.
 According to the traditions, the unfinished thousandth temple created by the demons become the Sewu temple compounds nearby (Sewu means "thousands" in Javanese), and the Princess is the image of Durga in the north cell of the Shiva temple at Prambanan, which is still known as Rara Jonggrang or "Slender Maiden".

+Access

+The Prambanan temple compound, as well as the entire archaeological complex, is easily accessible because its proximity with Yogyakarta–Solo highway, a highway running from Yogyakarta in the west to Surakarta, Central Java in the east.
+The highway, located south of the complex, is a part of Indonesian National Route 15, which running from Yogyakarta further into Surabaya in East Java.

+The temple compound is also close to Prambanan bus terminal, in which the K3S line of Trans Jogja stops there as a terminal point.
+About 750 meters southeast from the compound is Brambanan Station in Klaten Regency, which serves KAI Commuter's Yogyakarta Line.